Discrete Linear Groups containing Arithmetic Groups: Applications (Proof of Corollary )

 We now recall a result, which is a generalisation of Margulis' observation that super-rigidity implies arithmeticity.
-However, Margulis needed only that the discrete subgroup was a lattice.
-We have not assumed that $\Gamma $ is a lattice (indeed, this is what is to be proved), and we also do not assume that $\Gamma $ is finitely generated.
+However, Margulis needed the discrete subgroup to be a lattice.
+We have not assumed that $\Gamma$ is a lattice (indeed, this is what is to be proved), and we also do not assume that $\Gamma $ is finitely generated.

-\begin{theorem} (\cite{V3}) Let $G$ be an absolutely simple real algebraic group and let $\Gamma $ be a super-rigid discrete subgroup.
+\begin{theorem}[\cite{V3}] Let $G$ be an absolutely simple real algebraic group and let $\Gamma $ be a super-rigid discrete subgroup.
 Then there exists an arithmetic group $\Gamma _0$ of $G$ containing $\Gamma$. \end{theorem}